-The European Travel Information and Authorisation System (ETIAS) is a program which has been designed by the European Commission to strengthen Europe’s border security.
-The EU has announced that, from 2021, citizens traveling to Europe from Bosnia and Herzegovina (to the Schengen zone) will need to obtain an ETIAS visa before their stay.
+The European Travel Information and Authorization System (ETIAS) is a program which has been designed by the European Commission to strengthen Europe’s border security.
+The EU has announced that, from 2021, citizens traveling to Europe from Bosnia and Herzegovina (to the Schengen zone) will need to obtain an ETIAS visa waiver before their stay.

 WHAT SHOULD BOSNIANS AND HERZEGOVINANS DO BEFORE THEY TRAVEL TO EUROPE?

-At the moment, citizens of Bosnia and Herzegovina do not need to apply for a visa when traveling to the Schengen zone, as long as their stay is under 90 days.
+At the moment, citizens of Bosnia and Herzegovina do not need to apply for a visa waiver when traveling to the Schengen zone, as long as their stay is under 90 days.

 The ETIAS authorization application process requires applicants to meet the following requirements when they access the ETIAS online application: